 “In-store demos now offer an opportunity to connect directly with the customer,” says Kirsten Osolind, CEO of re:invention, a Coronado, Calif.-based marketing and public relations firm.
 “The more connections, the higher the sales.”

-According to a 2008 study by Columbia, Md.-based market research firm Arbitron, more than a third of customers who tried samples said they bought the product during the same shopping trip.
+According to a study by Columbia, Md.-based market research firm Arbitron, more than a third of customers who tried samples said they bought the product during the same shopping trip.
 Better yet, among the more than 1,800 respondents surveyed, 58 percent said they would buy the product again after trying it.
-Further, a store demo not only significantly increased an item’s sales (by 475 percent), but it also boosted sales for all products in the line by as much as 177 percent on the day of the demonstration, according to a 2009 study, “Report on Economics of In-store Sampling Effectiveness,” which was conducted by the independent research firm, Knowledge Networks PDI.
+Further, a store demo not only significantly increased an item’s sales (by 475 percent), but it also boosted sales for all products in the line by as much as 177 percent on the day of the demonstration.

 There are several costs associated with in-store sampling.
 First, there is the cost of the samples themselves.
 If you are giving away free samples, you are essentially giving away money.
 Second, there is the cost of staffing the sampling event.
-This includes the cost of paying employees to coordinate and staff the event and the opportunity cost of their time (they could be doing other things).
-Finally, there is the cost of lost sales.
-When customers take a free sample, they may be less likely to buy the product.
-This is especially true if they are already familiar with the product.
+This may or may not include the cost of paying employees or contractors to coordinate and staff the event and the opportunity cost of their time (they could be doing other things).

 Additional costs may include Brand Ambassador's travel expense ($10-$30 per demo) and the cost of sample products.
 The administrative overhead of demo scheduling and coordination may add up, unless you use automation tools like Demo Wizard.
 Another alternative is to have a fixed cost demo company as a partner.

-There are a number of reasons why in-store sampling is an effective retail marketing strategy.
-First, in-store sampling allows businesses to reach a wide range of potential customers.
-Unlike other marketing strategies that require businesses to target a specific audience, in-store sampling allows businesses to reach anyone who happens to be in the store at the time of the sampling.
-This means that businesses can reach potential customers who might not otherwise be aware of their product.
+There are a number of reasons why in-store sampling is such an effective retail marketing strategy.
+First, in-store sampling allows brands to reach a wide range of potential customers.
+Unlike other marketing strategies that require businesses to target a specific audience, in-store sampling allows brands to reach anyone who happens to be in the store at the time of the sampling.
+This means that brands can reach potential customers who might not otherwise be aware of their product.

-Second, in-store sampling allows businesses to create a personal connection with potential customers.
-When customers are given a sample of a product, they are more likely to remember the business and the product.
+Second, in-store sampling allows CPG brands to create a personal connection with potential customers.
+When customers are given a sample of a product, they are more likely to remember the brand and the product.
 This personal connection can be a powerful tool in persuading customers to purchase a product.

 Third, in-store sampling is an effective way to increase sales.
 Customers who try a product are more likely to purchase it than customers who do not have the opportunity to try it.
 This is because in-store sampling allows customers to experience the product for themselves and see the value in it.

-In-store sampling is an effective retail marketing strategy because it allows businesses to reach a wide range of potential customers, create a personal connection with potential customers, and increase sales.
+In-store sampling is an effective retail marketing strategy because it allows CPG brands to reach a wide range of potential customers, create a personal connection with potential customers, and increase sales.

 When it comes to in-store sampling, the economics are quite simple.
 Sampling is a relatively low-cost way to generate awareness and interest in a product, and it can be a very effective way to increase sales.